coderap/tinkerforge-munin/README.md

 2) Move the Files on a Debian System to /etc/munin/plugins/

-3) Change the IP-Address in the Files
+3) Change the IP-Address in the Files AND (!!!) the IDs of the Bricks

 4) /etc/init.d/munin-node restart